Samsung/tizen-docs/docs/application/tizen-studio/web-tools/config-editor.md

 		</thead>
 		<tbody>
 		<tr>
 			<td>Used to define metadata information shared with other Web applications.
-The defined metadata can be accessed (read-only) through the Tizen Application API.
+The defined metadata can be accessed (read-only) through the Tizen <a href="../../web/api/latest/device_api/wearable/tizen/application.html">Application</a> API.
 			<p><strong>Occurrences:</strong></p>
 			<ul>
 				<li>0 or more</li>